 If you are using Yoast WooCommerce SEO 15.2 or higher, the plugin checks whether a product (or each of its variants if the product has variants) has a product identifier.
-If you have a simple product, you will see an orange bullet if you haven’t entered a product identifier.
-For variable products, you will see an orange bullet if one or more variants are missing a product identifier.
+If you have a simple or grouped product, you will see an orange light if you haven’t entered a product identifier.
+For variable products, you will see an orange light if one or more variants are missing a product identifier.

-How to add product identifiers to simple products
+How to add individual product identifiers to simple and grouped products

 To add the global identifiers to your products and have them automatically described with the correct schema, follow these steps.